 Enjoy the great outdoors at the Greenbo Lake Campground.
-The campground features 58 upgraded sites featuring water, electric and sewer sites with 8 pull thru RV sites available with 35 tent camping sites.
+The campground features 63 sites with utility hookups, as well as 35 primitive sites.
 We now take reservations, by going to our web site, www.parks.ky.gov.

 The Jesse Stuart Lodge now features "Anglers' Cove Restaurant" with a seafood flare, a 232-seat dining room where you can experience the finest in courteous service and Kentucky cuisine for breakfast, lunch, and dinner.
 The park also offers full service convention/on-site catering for up to 400 people.